 Their harmonious take on country-folk was the surprise hit of the sixth season.
 Brothers 3 auditioned with a daring cover of ‘Safe & Sound’ by Taylor Swift and were voted in by all four judges – Redfoo, Ronan Keating, Natalie Bassingthwaighte and their eventual mentor, Dannii Minogue – before battling on to the grand final.

 After an exhilarating battle, Brothers 3 placed third.
-Free from the schedule of TV, they hit the road, touring extensively before they inked a record deal with Warner Music.
+Free from the schedule of TV, they hit the road, touring extensively before they inked a record deal with Warner Music Australia.

-Available now, Brothers Never Part is not just a single, it’s a mission statement.
+In 2015 they released Brothers Never Part - not just a single, it’s a mission statement.
 “Brothers Never Part is about our experience after The X Factor,” explains Makirum.
 “We learned so much throughout the entire process; it pushed us beyond our limits each week.
 As brothers, we became even closer and it helped us realise that whilst we could easily just do pop covers, it was important to stay true to our country roots in some of our material and to write a few of our own songs.”

 Written with Daniel Skeed and produced by Matt Fell, Brothers Never Part shows off the boys’ harmony vocals, overlaying mandolin and banjo lines from Shardyn and some stunning Spaghetti Western flourishes.